Yes, We Have No Bonanza: Plot

-The Stooges are employed as singing waiters in a saloon located in the Western frontier, accompanied by a trio of cowgirls.
-Despite their diligent efforts, they are subjected to the surly and disdainful demeanor of saloon keeper Maxey, who exploits the girls' labor due to their familial indebtedness to him.
+The Stooges are employed as singing waiters in a saloon located in the Western frontier, where they perform with a trio of singing cowgirls.
+Despite their diligent efforts, they are subjected to the cruelty of saloon keeper Maxey, who exploits the girls' labor in consequence of their familial indebtedness to him.

 Determined to liberate the cowgirls from their predicament and secure their affections, the Stooges embark on a quest to amass wealth through gold prospecting.
-Unbeknownst to them, Maxey has recently perpetrated a bank robbery and concealed the stolen loot, $40,000 in stocks and gold bonds (Equal to $887,530.94 today), in the vicinity where the Stooges commence their search.
+Unbeknownst to them, Maxey has recently perpetrated a bank robbery and concealed the stolen loot, $40,000 in stocks and gold bonds, in the vicinity where the Stooges commence their search.

-However, a series of mishaps ensue during their prospecting endeavors, culminating in a comically chaotic sequence of events involving dynamite, a burro named Yorick, and a dog.
-Despite their initial misfortune, the Stooges stumble upon Maxey's ill-gotten gains, mistakenly believing their fortunes to have turned.
+However, a series of mishaps ensue during their prospecting endeavors, culminating in a chaotic sequence of events involving a burro named Yorick, whom the Stooges erroneously believe has swallowed a stick of dynamite and exploded.
+While the Stooges are mourning Yorick, they stumble upon Maxey's ill-gotten gains, mistakenly believing their fortunes to have turned.

-Their return to town is marred by the revelation that Maxey has absconded with the stolen money, prompting a pursuit by the Stooges.
-Ultimately, they apprehend Maxey and recover the pilfered loot, leading to their fortuitous encounter with the sheriff.
-The stolen money is duly returned to its rightful owners at the First National Bank, leaving the Stooges astonished at the unexpected turn of events.
+Upon their return to town they are confronted by Maxey, who absconds with the stolen money, prompting a pursuit by the Stooges.
+Ultimately, they apprehend Maxey and recover the pilfered loot, leading to a fortuitous encounter with the sheriff.
+The stolen money is duly returned to its rightful owners at the First National Bank, leaving the Stooges to lament that they have no bonanza.